rocher-ros/RiverMethaneFlux/README.md

 Main and corresponding author is Gerard Rocher-Ros (g.rocher.ros@gmail.com), which you can contact for questions.

 ## Setup
 Currently the datasets are private, so you need access to run the code in this repository.
 If you have access to the datasets, they should be placed in `data/processed` for the main analysis, if you want to run all the steps from scratch you will need to ask me for all the raw files as they are quite heavy.
-In the `data/` folder, there should also be the Global River Methane Database as a .rda file, currently in review in ESSD.
+In the `data/` folder, there should also be the Global River Methane Database currently in review in ESSD and publicly available at [EDI](https://doi.org/10.6073/pasta/b7d1fba4f9a3e365c9861ac3b58b4a90).

 Code is in the `code/` folder, with two categories:
 - Folder `preprocessing/` for all the GIS processing to obtain all spatial predictors for the GRADES River network.
 This analysis requires many large files and will be available by request.